illyak/DAQ_CLASS/Pocket_Computers_Compare.md

 https://en.wikipedia.org/wiki/Comparison_of_single-board_computers
 <br>

 How do you do this, comparing and picking the "best" pocket computer?
 Depends what you want to use it for.
+Here are some of the considerations:
+- To be used as a **data acquisition** engine.
-We want to use it for **data acquisition.** We want to be able to collect real data in a university and/or industrial setting.
-We want to run Python Jupyter Notebook.
+- To be able to collect real data in a university and/or industrial setting.
+- Run Jupyter Notebook
+- Nominal/reasonable cost

-If you acquire data from a sensor once every second, almost any cheap microcontroller can keep up.
+If you acquire data from a sensor once every second, almost any cheap microcontroller will do.
 However, as acquisition speeds and resolutions increase, the data through-put increases and then you start to need real processing power.
 Being able to compute or display results will require even more.
+Running Jupyter Notebook requires more yet still.

-There's also the practical side of price, availability, user base, ease of use, etc. That narrows it down quickly.

-I looked at:
+There's also the practical side of price, availability, user base, ease of use, etc. That narrows it down quickly to the following short list which I looked at:

 - ***Raspberry Pi 4***
     - Pros: